OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

 ---
-title: Add a Data Point
+title: Integrating Data Sources and Points
 sidebar_position: 4
-description: This guide provides detailed instructions on how to add a new data point to the OpenBB Platform.
-It covers the process of creating a new provider, defining query parameters and data output models, and building a Fetcher class.
+description: This comprehensive guide is designed to assist developers in integrating custom data sources and adding new data points to the OpenBB Platform.
+It covers the creation of custom extensions, standardization of data, definition of models, and the construction of a Fetcher class.
+This document is essential for developers looking to enhance the platform with new data capabilities.
 keywords:
 - OpenBB Platform
 - Data point addition